 For more, click here.

-To achieve this goal, the Kingdom aims to create an attractive investment environment and diversify its economy to raise the share of non-oil exports from 16% to 50%.
+To achieve this goal, Saudi Arabia aims to create an attractive investment environment and diversify its economy to raise the share of non-oil exports from 16% to 50%.
 A robust digital economy can serve as a catalyst for promoting non-oil sectors that will contribute to the economic growth and diversity necessary to achieve Vision 2030.
-In executing this Digital Economy Policy, the Kingdom aims to raise the contribution of the digital economy as a share of total GDP to be on par with other leading global economies.
+In executing this Digital Economy Policy, Saudi Arabia aims to raise the contribution of the digital economy as a share of total GDP to be on par with other leading global economies.

 The aim of this policy is to develop the digital economy of the Kingdom of Saudi Arabia.
-The policy sets out guiding principles for government agencies to promote the digital economy through their respective specialties and mandates, with the goal of achieving sustainable economic growth and creating and maintaining competitive advantages for the Kingdom.
-Equally, this policy serves to inform the public and private sectors and the international community, of the Kingdom’s approach to growing a robust, modern, and effective digital economy.
-More
+The policy sets out guiding principles for government agencies to promote the digital economy through their respective specialties and mandates, with the goal of achieving sustainable economic growth and creating and maintaining competitive advantages for Saudi Arabia.
+Equally, this policy serves to inform the public and private sectors and the international community, of Saudi Arabia’s approach to growing a robust, modern, and effective digital economy.
+For more information

-The Digital Government Policy aims to create a comprehensive government system that focuses on the beneficiaries, citizens, residents and visitors, and to facilitate the digital transformation of the government sector by enhancing its capabilities, defining models of governance to achieve the goals of digital government, and raising the Kingdom’s ranking in the international e-government development process.
+The Digital Government Policy aims to create a comprehensive government system that focuses on the beneficiaries, citizens, residents and visitors, and to facilitate the digital transformation of the government sector by enhancing its capabilities, defining models of governance to achieve the goals of digital government, and raising Saudi Arabia’s ranking in the international e-government development process.

-Through the Digital Government Policy, the Digital Government Authority seeks to organize the digital government’s work, develop plans, programs and indicators, organize operations, management and related projects, disseminate them and monitor compliance with them.
+Through the Digital Government Policy, the DGA seeks to organize the digital government’s work, develop plans, programs and indicators, organize operations, management and related projects, disseminate them and monitor compliance with them.